DE4-DVS-Labs/Lab6-Classification/README.md

 Let us now try to match two images from a video sequence of motorway traffic wtih cars moving bewteen frames.
 The two still images are stored as *_'traffic_1.jpg'_* and *_'traffic_2.jpg'_*.

 >Use the same program in Task 4 to find the matching points between these two frames using SIFT.
 Comment on the results.
+>

->Now change the algorithm from SIFT to SURF, and see what the difference in the matching results.
+>Now change the algorithm from SIFT to SURF, and see what the differences in the results.

 What you have just done is to apply SIFT and SURF feature detection to perform object tracking between successive frames in a video.

 ## Task 6: Image recognition using neural networks

-This task requires you to install a number of packages on Matlab beyond what you already have on your systems.
-You will be using a USB webcam (five a available for you to borrow and share), and for this to work, you will need to install the camera support package for your machine (either Mac or PC).
-You will also need to install the specific neural network model (e.g. AlexNet) on your machines.
+This task requires you to install a number of packages on Matlab beyond what you already have on your system.
+You will be using a USB webcam (five are available for you to borrow and share), and for this to work, you will need to install the camera support package for your machine (either Mac or PC).
+You will also need to install the specific neural network model (e.g. AlexNet) onto your machines.

 Enter the following:
 ```